Summer School: Geometric representation theory and low-dimensional topology

 Kostiantyn Tolmachov, Perimeter Institute and University of Toronto

 Further details about the syllabus will appear here in Spring 2019.

 It is expected that accommodation expenses for all participants for both weeks will be covered by the workshop grants.
 For US-based participants, we may be able to cover flights, due to a pending NSF supplementary grant.
 It may be possible to help with travel expenses for other participants, if they would otherwise be unable to attend.
 Please provide details of financial support required on the application form.

 ICMS does NOT use third parties to arrange accommodation.
 If you are approached by a third party (e.g. Business Travel Management) asking for booking details, please ignore.
 If you have any concerns please contact ICMS.

 How to apply

-Submission of applications for the summer school closed on February 28th, 2019 and we cannot accept late applications.
-You will be advised on the success of your application by mid-March 2019.
+The deadline for applications for the summer school has passed and all applicants have been advised of decisions.
+We cannot accept late applications.
 The organizers are strongly committed to fair gender balance and to the inclusion of participants of diverse backgrounds.